Have my brain tied behind my back just to make it fair.

 It's incredible.

-A dollar ninety-nine is overpriced because so many of them are free.
+$1.99 is overpriced because so many of them are free.

 The internet is as open and wide open as anything is, and that's why Obama wants his hands on it.

-It's a threat, the openness and the freedom that exists there.
+The openness and the freedom that exists there.

-Uh they're also trying to sell net neutrality on the basis of content.
+They're also trying to sell net neutrality on the basis of content.

 Yeah, well, we're not going to allow all these conservative sites to have free access to people.

-We're going to make sure the liberal sites get just as much access and have just as much access to high speed delivery and all that.
+We're going to make sure the liberal sites get just as much access and have just as much access to high-speed delivery and all that.

-That's what the neutrality part means.
+That's what the neutrality party is.

-Obama wants it, you should oppose it.
+Obama wants it.

 It's that simple.